Alen4ick/SpamClassification/README.md

-Here will be project, which solves defines spam messages.
+Here will be project, which defines spam messages.